Royal Brunei Armed Forces: Royal Brunei Malay Regiment

-In 1965, the Brunei Malay Regiment was further strengthened, and officially became the Royal Brunei Malay Regiment (RBMR), Askar Melayu Diraja Brunei (AMDB), Jawi: رجمنت مالاى برونائى رويال.
+In 1965, the Brunei Malay Regiment was further strengthened and officially became the Royal Brunei Malay Regiment (RBMR), Askar Melayu Diraja Brunei (AMDB), Jawi: رجمنت مالاى برونائى رويال.
 On 31 May 1965, the Sultan bestowed the title 'Royal' (Diraja) at its fourth-anniversary parade.
 The Royal Brunei Malay Regiment's expansion continued in 1966, despite Malaysia's temporary halt in providing military training to Brunei Darussalam.
 However, rifle companies did train in Kota Belud in February and March.
-During the regiment's fifth-anniversary celebrations in Brunei Darussalam, it was presented with the Royal Colours, which remained until 31 May 1971, when they were revised.
+During the regiment's fifth-anniversary celebrations in Brunei Darussalam, it was presented with the Royal Colours, which remained until 31 May 1971, when they were replaced.
 Around this time, British officers began transferring some of their duties to local officers, with Captain Mohammad being appointed as Adjutant.
 In October, soldiers from the regiment's number 6 and 9 platoons conducted small-scale operations in Bukit Belalong, Temburong District, capturing four North Kalimantan National Army (TNKU) members who had infiltrated from Sarawak.
 The following year, on 18 April, the Sultan honoured several troops, including Second Lieutenant Musa and Second Lieutenant Hussien, at an investiture ceremony at Istana Darul Hana.

 In 1967, the headgear emblem and shoulder titles of the Royal Brunei Malay Regiment were updated from black and white backgrounds to new green and gold colours.
 Operational dress code changes included adopting the olive green (OG) shirt and trousers design from the British Army, with flashes worn on jungle helmets instead of company colours.
 A new advancement policy for Brunei Darussalam commissioned officers, modelled after the British Army system, was implemented.
 Three local officers, Captain Sulaiman, Captain Awangku Ibnu, and Captain Mohammad, attended a three-month advanced course in small arms and tactics at the School of Infantry in Warminster, Wiltshire, England.
 Upon completion, they were to attach to an infantry brigade in England, and then spend a month each with three different British Army of the Rhine (BAOR) battalions in West Germany.